How to trace biological parents in the UK

 Reasons for tracing biological parents

-There could be many different reasons which lead a person to trace their biological parents, here are some that we hear often:
+There are many reasons why people choose to trace their biological parents, here are some that we hear often:

 Hiring a private investigator